dmunn/Kempfolds/README.md

     - Use [Flask-S3](https://flask-s3.readthedocs.io/en/latest/) to support this
     - Once added an additional feature can be enabled, speedier static asset updates as it no longer depends on rebuilding the container.
 A new action should be added to covering the commands to update them, see [Uploading your Static Assets](https://flask-s3.readthedocs.io/en/latest/#uploading-your-static-assets)
 - Fix Kempolds instance initialisation - currently too many bootstrapping events to create a usable class object.
+- Add CI for the `src` code, run validations, linters and SAST scanners to catch things early.

 ## Built With
 * Python